SocietyClub/RCV-backend/resources/how-to-use-open-api-generator.md

 > Note: the command above assumes your UID is 1000.
 We pass the UID into the docker run command so it does not create files as root (Dockers default).

+> :warning: DO NOT RUN THIS.
+This is only for the initial code generation when the first rcvSpec.yaml was created!!

 ```
 docker run --rm \
     -v $PWD:/local \